 To create a new template, all you have to do is enter your target keywords, location, and device (desktop or mobile).
 When you’re finished, hit the ‘‘Get recommendations’ button.

 Once you get your recommendations, the first thing you may notice is the score graph at the top.
 This graph is an excellent place for you to identify the weak points of your article.
 The overview score is broken down into 4 different scales: Readability, SEO, Originality, and Tone of Voice.

 If you want to adjust your recommendations you can change your target keywords, location or device, click on the pencil icon next to your keywords.

 Next, type in new keywords and change your location up to city level, device or language.
 And don’t forget to click on the ‘Change keywords’ button on the bottom when you’ve made changes.

 Note that changing target keywords will create a new SEO сontent template and your current recommendations will be lost.
 A new template will take new keywords from your SEO Ideas limits.
 If you want to know how many SEO Ideas units you have in your account, you can review your limits from your Subscription Info page.

 Using the Rephraser feature

 To save time on rewriting small parts of your copy, use the Rephraser feature.
 Click on the “Rephraser” icon and type your text in the window box on the left side.
-You can either rephrase or simplify parts of your content.
-The AI algorithm will generate a paraphrased/simplified piece of text, which you can then use in your articles or on other channels.
+You can either rephrase, simplify, expand or summarize parts of your content.
+The AI algorithm will generate a paraphrased/simplified/extended/summarized piece of text, which you can then use in your articles or on other channels.